knmnyn/hugo-blox/content/post/25-07-26-itu-talk/index.md

 ---

-Min gave an invited talk at the IT:U Summer School on Natural Language Processing based on Do Xuan Long's papers over the last three years, based on Long's papers on prompting.
+Min gave an invited talk at the IT:U Summer School on Natural Language Processing based on Do Xuan Long's papers over the last three years, based on his papers on prompting.

 <!--more-->